The San Juan National Forest has worked with partners to design and implement a silvicultural study for climate change adaptation.

 Prior to 1873, the mean fire interval was about 30 years in the San Juan National Forest.
 The area was lightly logged over 50 years ago as indicated by large ponderosa pine stumps.
 In the mid-1970s through early 1980s, a prep cut of a two-stage shelterwood was implemented removing mainly large diameter ponderosa pine and Douglas-fir.
 Over the past several decades, the area has been subjected to a range of insects such as western pine beetle, fir engraver, and Douglas-fir beetle, as well as root diseases and dwarf mistletoe.

-Mike Battaglia (USDA Forest Service Rocky Mountain Research Station) is the site lead for the San Juan National Forest project and Linda Joyce (USDA Forest Service Rocky Mountain Research Station) is the co-investigator for the project.
-Key partners include Matt Tuten (USDA Forest Service San Juan National Forest), Tim Leishman (USDA Forest Service San Juan National Forest), Jeff Cannon (Colorado State University, Colorado Forest Restoration Institute), Tony Cheng (Colorado State University, Colorado Forest Restoration Institute), Gretchen Fitzgerald (USDA Forest Service San Juan National Forest), Lance Asherin (USDA Forest Service Rocky Mountain Research Station), Jeff Underhill (Colorado State Forest Service, formerly USDA Forest Service Region 2), and J.R.
+Mike Battaglia (USDA Forest Service Rocky Mountain Research Station) is the site lead for the San Juan National Forest project.
+Key partners include Matt Tuten (USDA Forest Service San Juan National Forest), Tim Leishman (USDA Forest Service San Juan National Forest), Lance Asherin (USDA Forest Service Rocky Mountain Research Station), the Mountain Studies Institute, Tony Cheng (Colorado State University, Colorado Forest Restoration Institute), and J.R.
 Ford (Forest Health Timber Products, LLC).
+Linda Joyce (Retired, USDA Forest Service Rocky Mountain Research Station) was a key thought-leader in the development of the San Juan ASCC site.